A flower basket quilt design filled with colorful flower dot shapes made from embellished appliqué batik and hand-dyed wool.

 What’s next in the Organically GrammaTM Pretty Pots series?

-I’m adding the finishing touches to the patterns for the first two Pretty Pots, Gardens & Trails and Panier de Points.
-They will be available in the Quilter Exchange Mercantile.
-Bundles of the hand-dyed wool I use in the Panier de Points will also be available in the shop.
+Bundles of the hand-dyed wool I use in the Panier de Points will also be available in the Mercantile.

 As I’m pulling together the supplies for another flower basket quilt I’m finalizing the design elements.
 Winter holidays is the theme for this project.
 Continuing my designs with batik fabrics, it will feature several fabrics from the Lustre collection by Banyan Batiks Studio.
 I’m pairing some luscious reds and greens with Banyan Batiks Classics and my own hand-dyed wool and velvet.